-However, challenges arise when integrating scoring functions from deterministic models into the PL model, as they are not designed to optimize the expected performance under predicted ranking distributions.
-In addition, training scoring functions with the PL model is computationally intensive, requiring computing gradients from numerous sampled ranking lists.
-Finally, the lack of guarantees on ranking performance when we replace deterministic LTR models with the existing stochastic ones presents a significant obstacle to their widespread adoption in real-world applications.

-To address these challenges, we present Fair Learning to Rank with Distribution-free Risk Control (FairLTR-RC), a post-hoc, model-agnostic approach for exposure-based fairness in LTR.
-By incorporating the framework of conformal prediction \cite{angelopoulos2021gentle,bates2021distribution,angelopoulos2021learn,angelopoulos2022recommendation} into the LTR setting.
-Our proposed method incorporates a novel partially stochastic ranking model -- Thresholded PL (TPL) ranking model, which offers a delicate trade-off between fairness and utility in a post-hoc manner.
-TPL can work with pretrained scoring function from deterministic LTR models.
-This circumvents the expensive training needed by existing stochastic LTR models.
-In addition, FairLTR-RC provides theoretically supported finite-sample guarantees, assuring a specified performance level even under constrained data settings. and utility by ensuring the utility of our LTR models will not fall below a predetermined threshold.

-The contributions of this paper are as follows: \begin{itemize} [itemsep=0pt] \item First, we propose FairLTR-RC, a post-hoc, model-agnostic method that efficiently transforms pre-trained scoring functions from deterministic LTR models, into stochastic ones this avoiding expensive training procedures. \item Second, our method extends distribution-free risk control to LTR.
-FairLTR-RC achieves a specified level of utility with high probability, despite its stochastic nature. \item Third, extensive experimental results on popular LTR datasets show that FairLTR-RC enhances fairness of various scoring functions (CatBoost ~\cite{prokhorenkova2018catboost}, LightGBM~\cite{ke2017lightgbm}, and Neural Networks) pretrained with deterministic ranking models, while maintaining the specified level of utility. \end{itemize}
+However, the state-of-the-art stochastic LTR models need computationally intensive training to achieve high expected utility or fairness for rankings sampled from the PL model.
+In particular, it requires training on a large number of sampled rankings from the PL model for each input query~\cite{oosterhuis2021computationally,oosterhuis2022learning}.
+In addition, incorporating scoring functions from pre-trained deterministic LTR models with the PL ranking model, although is computationally efficient, can result in subpar utility fairness trade-off.
+This is because scoring functions from deterministic LTR models are not trained to optimize the expected utility or fairness under the ranking distributions predicted by the PL ranking model.
+In practice, two major obstacles hinder the widespread adoption of stochastic LTR models in real-world applications: (1) the high training costs, as detailed in the experimental results in Section~\ref{subsubsec:running_time}, and (2) the absence of guarantees in either utility or fairness when considering the utility-fairness trade-off.